 A native of Newcastle, Nebraska, Kneifl has also worked with many club volleyball programs including: Logan Valley, Tri-State, and Nebraska Juniors.
 In 1997, his Tri-State team won the regional tournament and earned a berth to the national club volleyball tournament.

-Scott earned his bachelors degree from Wayne State in 1995 and achieved his masters degree in 2004 in sport management, also from Wayne State College.
-He and his wife Jennifer have three sons, Jacob, (9) Brooks, (7), and Jaxson (4 on August 6th) and they reside in Wayne.
+Scott earned his bachelor’s degree from Wayne State in 1995 and achieved his master’s degree in 2004 in sport management, also from Wayne State College.
+He and his wife Jennifer have three sons, Jacob, (15) Brooks, (13), and Jaxson (10) and they reside in Wayne.